 These terms were intended to shape this special people, this uniquely redeemed people into a people on mission for YHWH in the world - shape them into a nation that was holy (set apart) unto their redeeming God.
 They would be a nation that was other than all other nations in the God they worshipped - in the things they valued - in the way they treated one another - in the way they lived.
 CONTRAST!!
+And all the while - they were still His special instrument - the people through whom Jesus would be brought into the world

-When this special people, this uniquely redeemed people had no regard for the terms of the covenant - especially concerning loyalty to the only true God - they actually became just like the nations around them.
+When this special people, this uniquely redeemed people had no regard for the terms of the covenant - especially concerning loyalty to the only true God - they no longer looked like the unique, redeemed people of God! they actually became just like the nations around them.